 - Red pepper flakes or cayenne pepper (optional, to taste)

-See recipe card for quantities.
-Dill pickle juice can vary in saltiness from brand to brand, so you may not want to add any additional salt.
+Dill pickle juice can vary in saltiness from brand to brand, so you may not want to include additional salt.
+Taste first!

 Pickle Salad Dressing Substitutions

-Check out the following subs should you want to make a few adjustments to the basic Dill Pickle Salad Dressing recipe.
+Check out the following substitutions should you want to make a few adjustments to the basic Dill Pickle Salad Dressing recipe.

 - Canola oil - Instead, use one of the following oils, replacing it with an equivalent amount: extra virgin olive, peanut, avocado, or grapeseed.